 Are you raising your own mosquitoes?

-The FCMC is asking for your participation in reducing mosquito populations in your neighborhood.
+FCMC is asking for your participation in reducing mosquito populations in your neighborhood.
 There are many cases in which homeowners are inadvertently breeding their own mosquitoes!
-It takes very little water to produce hundreds even thousands of mosquitoes.
+It takes very little water to produce hundreds or even thousands of mosquitoes.

 Backyard Mosquito Sources and Corrective Actions

 Tires: Unused tires without rims provide a perfect habitat for mosquito production, especially if you add a little bit of organic material such as leaves.
-Store all tires indoors or laying flat with a cover suitable to prevent them from collecting water.
+Store all tires indoors or lying flat with a cover suitable to prevent them from collecting water.